For more information on a policy or procedure, click on desired topic:

 A - G, call Cindy Gartung at (615) 898-2163

 H - N, call Christi Farris at (615) 898-2162

 O - Z, call Connie Glerum at (615) 898-2164

 Students finding it necessary to withdraw from the University after having selected

-classes for a future term should use RaiderNet via PipelineMT to drop all classes; or initiate the withdrawal process in the University College
+classes for a future term should use RaiderNet via PipelineMT to drop all classes; or initiate the withdrawal process at the MT One Stop, Student

-by RaiderNet via PipelineMT or through the University College Advising Center.
+by RaiderNet via PipelineMT or through the MT One Stop.